Jubatian/xmburner_test/tests/cond/TESTCASE.rst

-Tests the BRBS instructions whether it is detected when they are unable to evaulate to no-branch, on xmb_cond_brb1.
+Tests the BRBS instructions whether it is detected when they are unable to evaluate to no-branch, on xmb_cond_brb1.

 ALU modifications: Each case tests by forcing a BRBS to always branch.